Expected results and outputs of the project:

 We cordially invite you to join the international conference CORALL – Coaching-oriented Online Resources for Autonomous Learning.

 The conference will take place in person at the University of Chemistry and Technology in Prague, 16 -17 June 2022.
+Program

 This meeting of scholars, researchers, and educators will offer a unique opportunity to discuss the current trends in collaborative interdisciplinary learning and teaching.